Symptoms and treatment of cysts in the head. Brain cyst symptoms and treatment methods

 • bright flashes in the eyes;

-• frequent darkening in the eyes;
+• frequent darkening of the eyes;

 • drowsiness;